Koketso00/Pharmaceutical-Sales-Analysis/README.md

 This dataset was sourced from the Point-of-Sale system used by the pharmacy, providing a rich source of information for analysis.
 The goal is to analyze the sales data of these pharmaceutical drugs and gain insights that can help improve business performance and drive growth for the Pharmacy.

-## 🧹 Data Cleaning and Transformation
+## 🛠️ Data Transformation (ETL Process)

-The dataset underwent a thorough data cleaning process using **Power Query** to ensure its quality and usability.
-The following steps were taken:
+The data transformation process focused on ensuring high data quality before analysis.
+Using **Power Query**, I performed the following ETL tasks:

+### Extract
+- Loaded raw transactional data directly from the pharmacy's Point-of-Sale system into Power BI.

+### Transform
+- **Data Cleaning**:
-1. **Handling Missing Values**: Removed rows with missing or null values in critical fields such as date and drug brand name.
+  - Removed records with missing or null values in critical fields (e.g., date, drug name).
-2. **Data Type Corrections**: Ensured that columns were assigned the correct data types (e.g., date, text, integer).
+  - Corrected data types for accurate analysis (e.g., date, text, integer).
-3. **Standardization**: Standardized drug names to maintain consistency across the dataset.
+  - Standardized drug brand names for consistency.
+- **Feature Engineering**:
-4. **Date Extraction**: Extracted year, month, and day components for trend analysis.
+  - Extracted key date components (year, month, day) to enable trend analysis.
+  - Created new calculated columns such as `TotalSalesRevenue` and `TimeOfDay` for more granular analysis.
+- **Categorization**:
-5. **Classification**: Categorized drugs into their respective ATC therapeutic groups.
+  - Mapped drugs into their respective ATC therapeutic categories for enhanced analysis.

+### Load
+- Loaded the cleaned and transformed dataset into Power BI for visualization and further analysis.

 ## Data Model Design